jbloomAus/SAEDashboard/README.md

 ## Features

 - Customizable dashboards with various plots and data representations for SAE features
-- Support for any SAE in the SAELens library
+- Support for SAEs in SAELens and other libraries
 - Neuronpedia integration for hosting and comprehensive neuron analysis (note: this requires a Neuronpedia account and is currently only used internally)
 - Ability to handle large datasets and models efficiently